 Each year, Porchfest chooses a different community group to support, with each band passing around a hat.
 Over the years they have supported the Westhaven-Elmhurst Community Association, the St. Raymond Community Centre, Women on the Rise, and others.
 This year they will be supporting Head & Hands.
 The legendary community youth organization has a special music program where teens can drop in to jam and play, or even to record original projects.
 Money raised at this year’s Porchfest will directly support the program.

-For scheduling and other information, visit porchfestndg.com.
+For scheduling and other information, visit porchfestndg.com. n